-Commencing labor induction early can help decrease the incidence of chorioamnionitis, the necessity for neonatal antibiotic treatment, and admission to the care unit and improve satisfaction^{3,4}.
+Commencing labor induction early can help decrease the incidence of chorioamnionitis, the necessity for neonatal antibiotic treatment, and admission to the intensive care unit and improve maternal satisfaction^{3,4}.
 The decision to initiate labor induction is made after considering whether the fetus or the mother would benefit from delivery5.
 Nonetheless, there is no universal management strategy for women experiencing PROM.
 Women can be managed conservatively to wait for the spontaneous onset of labour or actively managed through labour induction.

 Gestational diabetes mellitus is a type of diabetes diagnosed for the first time during pregnancy.
-Gestational diabetes is risk factor а polyhydramnios and pregnancy infection, leading causes of PROM.
+Gestational diabetes is a risk factor for polyhydramnios and pregnancy infection, leading causes of PROM.
 This study underscores the importance of recognizing infection as a critical risk factor in extreme PROM cases.
 It sheds light on the complexity of predicting the necessity of a caesarian section or immediate delivery in such situations6.

 The occurrence of PROM in all pregnancies is estimated to be approximately 2-3 %, making it a notable occurrence in obstetric care7.
 Multiple risk factors are related to premature membrane rupture, particularly bacterial infection, the most prominent element.
 Other risk factors include race/ethnicity, pregnancy complications and uterine distension.
 Additionally, maternal age, 30 years and above, is considered a top risk factor for developing premature membrane rupture.
 Recognizing that a combination of factors likely contributes to this problem is essential.
-The primary maternal complication associated with premature membrane rupture is infection, with chorioamnionitis occurring in 13-60% of expectant doi: 10.22442/jlumhs.2023.01072
+The primary maternal complication associated with premature membrane rupture is infection, with chorioamnionitis occurring in 13-60% of expectant mothers and postpartum infection occurring in 2-13%.8-10 It is essential to recognize that a combination of factors likely contributes to this problem